mustafaakcinar/todoapp-with-react/README.md

 # Todo List App

-Bu proje, React ve Material-UI (MUI) kullanarak geliştirilmiş bir Todo List uygulamasıdır.
-Uygulama, kullanıcıların görev ekleyip, düzenleyip ve tamamlayıp tamamlamadığını takip etmelerini sağlar.
-Veriler, Axios kullanarak bir mock API'den alınmaktadır.
+This project is a Todo List application developed using React and Material-UI (MUI).
+The application allows users to track whether they have added, edited and completed tasks.
+The data is taken from a mock API using Axios.

 ## Features

-- Görev ekleme, düzenleme ve silme
+- Adding, editing and deleting tasks
-- Görevlerin tamamlanma durumu takibi
+- Tracking the completion status of tasks
-- Responsive tasarım
+- Responsive Design
-- Kullanıcı dostu arayüz
+- User-friendly interface

 ## Technologies